nickjj/plutus/README.md

 ### Ready to add items?

-There's a couple of options depending on your preference.
+There's a couple of options depending on your preference:

 #### Using your code editor